oskar1233/texts/AngularHttpTest/AngularHttpTest.md

 ## Why do I need API service?

-I am creating the API service for the purpose of easily isolate storing my API's URL and connecting to it by low level API like Angular's $http or simply Ajax.
+I am creating the API service for the purpose of easily isolating storage of my API's URL and connecting to it by low level API like Angular's $http or simply Ajax.
 If done right, the low-level connecting API can be changed later based on requirements.
 In addition we can easily add e. g. logging feature for all of our requests.

-The API service will be used by other modules like authentication, users etc. so we'll need to create a mock for it as well.
+The API service will be used by other modules obviously so I'll need to create a mock of it as well.

 ## File structure

-[Angular Style Guide](https://angular.io/guide/styleguide "Angular - Style Guide") tells us to organize our folders basing on feature.
-That way we can easily organize our feature's files in single NgModule.
-So, let's do it the right way.
+[Angular Style Guide](https://angular.io/guide/styleguide "Angular - Style Guide") tells us to organize our files basing on feature and tie them up in `NgModule`s.
+Let's do it this right way.

-### Do we need separate API module (and folder)?

 The API service will be widely used by all features and modules, so it will fit perfect to [`Shared` feature (folder)](https://angular.io/guide/styleguide#shared-feature-module "Angular - Style guide - Shared feature module").
-I'll build a SharedModule as well to include shared services and component.
+I'll build a SharedModule as well to include shared services and components.

-Ok then, let's move on to creating the service!

 ## Angular CLI

 I am using Angular CLI for generating template files of my project.
-First I want to see what files would it exactly create, so I use --dry-run switch.
+First, I want to see what files would it exactly create, so I use --dry-run switch.
 In my terminal I type `ng generate service shared/api --dry-run` or shorter way `ng g s shared/api --dry-run`.

 ![ng-generate-api-dry](ng-generate-api-dry.jpg "ng output")